 Categories

 Media trainings

-Spokespeople do well to carefully prepare the messages they want to convey in their media interviews in advance.
-If they fail to do so, the success of their media performance becomes dependent on the journalist asking the “right” questions, a strategy that comes with many risks (journalists tend to not care much about asking the right questions).
-Here is where message maps come in.
+For that reason, spokespeople do well to carefully prepare the messages they want to convey in media interviews in advance.
+If they fail to do so, the success of their media performance becomes dependent on the journalist asking the “right” questions.
+This is a risky strategy, not because journalists are careless, but because their role is not to help the spokesperson structure their message.
+Their role is to serve their audience.

+Categories